 Who can visit a chapel of rest?

 You might be wondering if there are any restrictions on who can visit a chapel of rest.
-Though there are no legal restrictions on who can attend, this will ultimately be at the discretion of the deceased’s family or those arranging the funeral, so you should always speak with them first before visiting.
+There are no legal restrictions on who can attend, much like a funeral.
+However, this will ultimately be at the discretion of the deceased’s family or those arranging the funeral, so you should always speak with them first before visiting.
 You should also contact the funeral home beforehand to arrange a suitable visiting time.